mdn/content-kit-template/README.md

 # content-kit-template
-To create a new MDN Content Kit, fork or clone this template
+To create a new MDN Content Kit, fork or clone this template.

 ## Instructions
 1. <b>Remember that you are creating the kit for the teacher or presenter.</b> Speak to them.
 Make sure you give them everything they need to be successful.